Binsk/u3d-development/README.md

 Launch GameMaker and load the project file located in `./u3d-development/source/gm-project/upset3d-engine.yyp`

 The project should be runnable and will contain both Upset3D code and the code for a tech-demo, which is used to test various aspects of the system.
 At this point **no** C++ libraries will be available.
-This need to be built manually.
+These need to be built manually.

 #### Linux Setup